activist-org/activist/.github/PULL_REQUEST_TEMPLATE.md

 It'd be great to have you!

-Also uf you're new to open source, check that the email you use for GitHub (https://github.com/settings/emails) is the same the one you have for git so you get credit for your contribution.
+Also if you're new to open source, check that the email you use for GitHub (https://github.com/settings/emails) is the same the one you have for git so you get credit for your contribution.
 You can see your git email by typing `git config user.email` and set it globally with `git config --global user.email "your_email@email.com"`.
 -->

 ### Contributor checklist